Splitting of Girvin-MacDonald-Platzman density wave and the nature of chiral gravitons in fractional quantum Hall effect

 The identification with the $L{=}2$ CFE allows a study of the graviton in large systems (which is not possible for the GMP mode).
 Figure~\ref{fig: graviton_density} shows the density $\rho(r)$ of the CF graviton at $\nu{=}1/3$, $2/5$ and $3/7$ for $N{=}24$.
 The graviton size increases with $n$ along $n/(2n{+}1)$, as expected, given that the size of the constituent CF particle and CF hole is of order $(2n{+}1)\;\ell$~\cite{Jain07, Balram13b, Gattu23}.

 For the Jain states at $\nu{=}n/(4n{\pm} 1)$ with $n{>}1$ the energy of the GMP graviton differs significantly from that of the primary CF graviton, as seen in Fig.~\ref{fig: GMP_Laughlin_Jain_CFE_partonE_LLL_Coulomb}.
 Fig.~\ref{fig: SWdirectProjection} shows the spectral weight obtained by diagonalizing the Coulomb interaction within the direct-projected CF graviton space (which has three linearly independent modes).
 It is in excellent agreement with that obtained by ED, supporting the validity of Eq.~\eqref{eq: CFA}.
-The presence of two prominent peaks indicates that the GMP graviton splits into two CF gravitons.
+The presence of two prominent peaks indicates that the GMP graviton splits into two CF gravitons for a range of broadening.

-Remarkably, Nguyen and Son~\cite{Nguyen21} predicted an additional high-energy graviton at $n/(2pn{\pm}1)$ for $2p{\geq} 4, n{\geq}2$, motivated by the observation that a Dirac CF field theoretical description of $\nu{=}n/(4n{\pm} 1)$ states by Goldman and Fradkin~\cite{Goldman18} and Wang~\cite{Wang19} does not satisfy a bound derived by Haldane~\cite{Haldane11a} which says that the coefficient of the $q^4$ term in the projected static structure factor is lower-bounded by $(\mathcal{S}{-}1)/8$, where $\mathcal{S}$ is the Wen-Zee shift~\cite{Wen92}.
+Remarkably, Nguyen and Son~\cite{Nguyen21} predicted an additional high-energy graviton at $n/(2pn{\pm}1)$ for $2p{\geq} 4, n{\geq}2$, motivated by the observation that a Dirac CF field theoretical description of $\nu{=}n/(4n{\pm} 1)$ states by Goldman and Fradkin~\cite{Goldman18} and Wang~\cite{Wang19} does not satisfy a bound derived by Haldane~\cite{Haldane11a} which says that the coefficient of the $q^4$ term in the projected static structure factor is lower-bounded by $({\cal S}{-}1)/8$, where ${\cal S}$ is the Wen-Zee shift~\cite{Wen92}.
 Balram \emph{et. al.}~\cite{Balram21d} proposed to identify the second, higher energy graviton as a ``parton graviton."
 In the parton construction of the FQH states ~\cite{Jain89b} one divides each electron into an odd number of unphysical fractionally charged fermions called partons [see Fig.~\ref{fig: schematic}(j)], places each species of partons in an integer quantum Hall state, and then combines the partons back into physical electrons.
 In the Jain $n/(2pn{\pm} 1)$ states, one species of partons forms the $\nu{=}{\pm} n$ state and remaining $2p$ partons the $\nu{=}1$ state.
 Balram \emph{et. al.}~\cite{Balram21d} defined the parton exciton as the exciton in $\Phi_1$ i.e.,

 [see Fig.~\ref{fig: schematic}(c)].
 For the Laughlin $1/(2p{+}1)$ states~\cite{Laughlin83}, the parton exciton is the same as the primary CFE.